apache/iceberg-docs/landing-page/content/common/how-to-release.md

 repository and `iceberg` repository.
 Adjust the commands accordingly if it is not the case.
 Note that all changes in `iceberg` need to happen against the `master` branch and changes in `iceberg-docs` need to happen against the `main` branch.

-#### iceberg repository preparations

-A PR needs to be published in the `iceberg` repository with the following changes:

-1. Create a new folder called `docs/releases/<VERSION NUMBER>` with an `_index.md` file.
-See the existing folders under `docs/releases` for more details.

 #### Common documentation update